 The reason this type of content works is because it often gives customers a deeper understanding about a business, and creates a closer connection to the products and services.
 If you can increase overall attachment, you can increase the chances that customers will interact with content, stay loyal to your brand, and even share information about your company or recommend you.

 3. QuotesFamous quotes can be a great way to get a message across in a strong way.
 If for example you are hosting a Thanksgiving party, or Halloween party, adding a themed quote to your post could be a great way to encourage social media users to interact with it.

 Also, if you can find quotes that are relevant to your industry, you could post these whilst asking for opinions or to further a point you're trying to make.

 4. Fill in the blanksWhile this may sound a little simple, posts that ask your audience to fill in a blank can be a great way to drive engagement while giving your customers a chance to tell their own story.
 For example, if you are a bakery who produces well-known donuts, asking a question like: "The first time I had this donut was _." could be a good way to inspire customers to interact with you.

 5. VideosOne of the more drastic changes many social media sites like Facebook have implemented in the past couple of years is a feature that automatically plays a video when someone pauses on it while scrolling.
 While not fully welcomed by all users, this move has actually led to the number of video views increasing by as much as two times.

 While creating a video because everyone else is, is a bad idea, if you have content that you know can be turned into a useful video e.g., a how-to video, then this could be a great way to reach your target market in an interesting way.

-If you are looking to learn more about using Facebook with your business, contact us today to learn more.
+If you are looking to learn more about how you can leverage social media in your business, contact us today.